apaivafeup/GAMFLEW/Prototype/WhiteBoxCapsule/EXPERIMENT_2_GUIDE.md

 ## 4. Conclusion
 Thank you so much for participating in this experiment.
 Your feedback is very important to us, as it will help us improve the game and the challenge creation process.

-For any further contacts, please reach out to us!
+For any further contacts, please reach out to us!</justify>